open-compensation-token-license/license-token-website/wikisrc/blockchain-and-diamond-tracking.md

 ## Challenges in Implementing Blockchain for Diamond Tracking

 While promising, the implementation of blockchain in the diamond industry faces challenges like technical complexity, industry buy-in, data privacy, and costs.
 Efforts to overcome these challenges are vital for wider adoption and success.
+For insights into overcoming these challenges, explore [blockchain scalability solutions](https://www.license-token.com/wiki/blockchain-scalability-solutions).

 ## Case Studies: Blockchain in Action